hollydaly02/SWENGMainProject/sweng-project-frontend/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-##About this Next.js Project
+## About this Next.js Project
 This is the template for software engineering group 15 project.
-It consists of a home page with a welcome page and a dropdown menu.
+It consists of a home page with a welcome message and a dropdown button.

 ## Getting Started
 You may first need to install yarn on your machine if you don't have it already.
 Use homebrew to install yarn if that is the case.